Mud volleyball featured 55 teams

 Mendoza Insurance team members included Korbin Gribble, Riley Schwartzkopf, Alyssa Mendoza, Trey May, Kyan Allen, Lily DeLosSantos, Sarah Arellano, and Jaime Modec.

 Fourth place in the tournament went to the team of Washed Up.
-The team members included Olivia Schaub, Cody Ferguson, Elli Winkler, Ashtyn Martin, Adia Sherbyn, Annabelle Osgood, and Zach Martin.
+The team members included Olivia Schaub, Cody Ferguson, Elli Winkler, Ashtyn Martin, Adia Sherbyn, and Annabelle Osgood.

 The winners of the grade school division were the 8er Gators, who defeated Muddy Buddies for the title.
 Team members of 8er Gators were Jacey Cochran, Jaxie John, Cara Schlothauer, Taryn Chrisman, Aubrey Anderson, and Ivy Bruckner.